DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/Proposal.md

 </div>

 **Breast Cancer**
-- Breast cancer is the most common cancer in women, accounting for one in every four cancer diagnoses in the United States and killing over 40,000 people each year.
-It is also, after lung cancer, the second leading cause of cancer death in women.
-Early detection of breast cancer is critical and can improve survival chances.
+- Breast cancer is the most common cancer in women, accounting for one in every four cancer diagnoses in the United States and claiming the lives of over 40,000 people each year.
+It is also the second leading cause of cancer death in women, trailing only lung cancer.
+Breast cancer detection early is critical and can improve survival chances.
-- Breast cancer is the most common cancer, and it is one of the most commonly reported skin cancer types in recent years.
-The infographics above provide a clear picture of this cancer and its impact on the modern world.
-Breast Cancer is a current hot-buttom issue in the world of healthcare.
-The main reason could be our modern, sedentary lifestyle.
-This type of cancer can affect both men and women, but according to scientific research, women are twice as likely as men to develop breast cancer.
-That is why it is critical to detect cancer in its early stages.
+- Breast cancer is the most common type of cancer, and it has recently become one of the most commonly reported skin cancer types.
+The infographics above paint a clear picture of this cancer and its impact on modern society.
+Breast cancer is a current hot-button issue in the medical world.
+Our modern, sedentary lifestyle could be the primary cause.
+This type of cancer can affect both men and women, but women are twice as likely as men to develop breast cancer, according to scientific research.
+That is why detecting cancer in its early stages is critical.
-- Breast Cancer arises in the lining cells (epithelium) of the ducts (85%) or lobules (15%) in the glandular tissue of the breast.
-Initially, the cancerous growth is confined to the duct or lobule (“in situ”) where it generally causes no symptoms and has minimal potential for spread (metastasis).
+- Breast cancer develops in the lining cells (epithelium) of the glandular tissue's ducts (85%) or lobules (15%).
+The cancerous growth is initially confined to the duct or lobule ("in situ"), where it usually causes no symptoms and has a low potential for spread (metastasis).
-- Cancer, as most of us know, is defined as uncontrolled cell growth in a specific area.
-An expert will classify the cells as malignant or benign based on an imaging procedure known as Fine Needle Aspiration.
-But how can machine learning be used to diagnose breast cancer?
-That is the burning question of the hour.
-Cell characteristics are measured from Fine Needle aspiration images using image processing techniques or manual measurements, and these characteristics are used to classify the cells as benign or cancerous.
+- As most of us are aware, cancer is defined as uncontrolled cell growth in a specific area.
+Based on an imaging procedure known as Fine Needle Aspiration, an expert will classify the cells as malignant or benign.
+However, how can machine learning be used to detect breast cancer?
+That is the pressing issue of the hour.
+Image processing techniques or manual measurements are used to measure cell characteristics from Fine Needle Aspiration images, and these characteristics are used to classify the cells as benign or cancerous.
 <div style="display: flex; align-items: center;">
   </div>
   <div style="flex: 1;">